CloudBindle/bindle/README.md

-Copy one of the files (for example templates/sample_configs/vagrant_cluster_launch.seqware.single.json.template) to the root dir of this project (seqware-vagrant) and rename it to vagrant_cluster_launch.json:
+Copy one of the files (for example templates/sample_configs/vagrant_cluster_launch.seqware.single.json.template) to the root dir of this project (bindle) and rename it to vagrant_cluster_launch.json:

     cp templates/sample_configs/vagrant_cluster_launch.seqware.single.json.template vagrant_cluster_launch.json